RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Custom theme

 A custom theme may be used for very specific brand projects like campaigns.
 However, the light and dark themes are fine for the majority of other projects.
-If your project does need a custom theme, contact the Brand team <!-- what should this link to? --> and <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Design system</a> team for guidance.
+If your project does need a custom theme, contact the Brand team and <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Design system</a> team for guidance.
 A custom theme may feature a bespoke color palette, but try to use other styles and components from the design system if possible.

 {% alert title="Choosing a theme",
             state="warning" %}